ArthurClemens/primer_live/doc-extra/overview.md

 # Overview

 <p>
-An implementation of GitHub's <a href="https://primer.style/design/" target="blank">Primer Design System</a> using Phoenix LiveView.
+An implementation of GitHub's <a href="https://primer.style/design/" target="blank">Primer Design System</a> for Phoenix LiveView.
 </p>

 <p>